 Around half of opioid painkillers are prescribed by primary care providers, but they aren’t the only culprits behind the massive uptick in prescription rates over the past decade or so.
 According to the CDC, 36% of physical medicine/rehabilitation patients, 37% of surgery patients, and 49% of pain medicine patients are prescribed painkillers.

 Despite these high prescription rates, healthcare providers are concerned about the risks of prescription painkiller addiction and overdose.
 While prescription painkillers can help manage some types of pain, there isn’t enough evidence that they improve overall function, quality of life, or chronic pain among patients.

 Who Uses Painkillers?

-According to the CDC, prescription painkiller use varies according to ethnicity,
+According to the CDC, prescription painkiller use varies according to ethnicity, gender, and age:

 Where Do People Get Painkillers?

 People at the highest risk of overdosing — those who use prescription painkillers for non-medical purposes 200+ times per year — generally don’t get their drugs the same ways as people who obtain them for purely medicinal purposes or by those who use them less frequently.